Ludwig Wittgenstein: Anschluss

 Wittgenstein began to investigate acquiring British or Irish citizenship with the help of Keynes, and apparently had to confess to his friends in England that he had earlier misrepresented himself to them as having just one Jewish grandparent, when in fact he had three.

 A few days before the invasion of Poland, Hitler personally granted Mischling status to the Wittgenstein siblings.
-In 1939 there were 2,100 applications for this, and Hitler granted only 12.
+In 1939 there were 2,100 applications for Mischling status (or for 'promotions' within such status) and Hitler granted only 12.
 Anthony Gottlieb writes that the pretext was that their paternal grandfather had been the bastard son of a German prince, which allowed the Reichsbank to claim foreign currency, stocks and 1700 kg of gold held in Switzerland by a Wittgenstein family trust.
 Gretl, an American citizen by marriage, started the negotiations over the racial status of their grandfather, and the family's large foreign currency reserves were used as a bargaining tool.
 Paul had escaped to Switzerland and then the US in July 1938, and disagreed with the negotiations, leading to a permanent split between the siblings.
 After the war, when Paul was performing in Vienna, he did not visit Hermine who was dying there, and he had no further contact with Ludwig or Gretl.

 Professor of philosophy

-After G.E.
-Moore resigned the chair in philosophy in 1939, Wittgenstein was elected.
+After G. E. Moore resigned the chair in philosophy in 1939, Wittgenstein was elected.
 He was naturalised as a British subject shortly after on 12 April 1939.
 In July 1939 he travelled to Vienna to assist Gretl and his other sisters, visiting Berlin for one day to meet an official of the Reichsbank.
 After this, he travelled to New York to persuade Paul, whose agreement was required, to back the scheme.
 The required Befreiung was granted in August 1939.
 The unknown amount signed over to the Nazis by the Wittgenstein family, a week or so before the outbreak of war, included amongst many other assets 1,700 kg of gold.
-There is a report Wittgenstein visited Moscow a second time in 1939, travelling from Berlin, and again met the philosopher Sophia Janowskaya.